 “We see no conflict in wearing the red poppy next to the purple or white poppy,” the article says.
 “Many animal rights supporters also support our work.
 We do ask that the items are not offered alongside each other however as this would confuse the public.”

 Regardless of where you stand on the politics of the topic, it is true that millions of non-human animals have died in wars, including those who were conscripted to service.
 If you choose to wear a purple poppy, please consider how the proceeds of your purchase will be used (how much and to which charity are funds being donated) and wear it alongside a traditional red poppy to support past and current service members.
+Learn more about purple poppies and how you can order one here.

 As an aside, while researching this article The Fur-Bearers’ noted three separate ‘origin stories’ of who first developed the silk or worn poppy as a symbol of remembrance.
 However, by 1920, it was being used in the United Kingdom, Canada and the United States.
 We do our best to provide factual information, though it can sometimes be difficult to establish timing of certain events such as who first used a symbol (the same issue arose in establishing who first wore a purple poppy).